 In addition to classes and private lessons that hold forth current scholarship in theory, aesthetics, and compositional techniques, the composition program also offers a weekly composition seminar for performance of student works and aesthetic discussions, and recitals by the Group for New Music and Group for Experimental Music.

 The Barlow Endowment for Music Composition Education Grant provides strong support for student scholarships, guest composers, guest soloists and ensembles, in addition to four Barlow Internships that directly benefit composition students.
-For a more detailed description of the Barlow Education Grant and the activities it supports, visit its page on this website (click here) or visit the Education Report on the Barlow Endowment homepage.
+For a more detailed description of the Barlow Education Grant and the activities it supports, please visit the Barlow Endowment homepage.